Makoto Sakurai: 2016 Tokyo gubernatorial election

 He claimed that by fulfilling these promises, money and pride would go back to the hands of the Japanese to better suit the lives of the Japanese people instead of foreigners and foreign countries.
 Sakurai's catch phrase was "Japan First" (日本第一・ジャパンファースト).

 Aside from his promises, Sakurai criticized the Liberal Democratic Party for supporting Yoichi Masuzoe during the 2014 Tokyo gubernatorial election, only for him to use public money for unnecessary expenses and personal affairs leading to his resignation.
 Moreover, Sakurai criticized the Japanese people, especially those in their 20s and 30s, who do not vote.
 He urged everyone to take 20–30 minutes to go to the voting booth to cast their opinion so that there can be change in the politicians themselves, which Sakurai also criticized.
 He did not beg voters to vote for him; only to cast their votes.

 During the campaign, Sakurai received several death threats.
-The culprits were high school kids, all of whom were written up and given warnings.
+The culprits were high school students, all of whom were written up and given warnings.